Talking Transport Meetings

 We make an effort to accommodate everyone who wants to attend, but those who have not booked a ticket may not be let in if we run out of space.

 Please note: due to the size and public nature of these events, security precautions will be taken including an ID and bag check for all attendees on entry.
-If an attendee cannot provide ID, we will ask the information provided during registration: i.e.: email address, postcode.
+If an attendee cannot provide ID, we will ask for the information provided during registration: i.e. email address, postcode.

 Accessibility